 After working overseas, I was ready to pursue education.
 I attended Yale through the Marine Corps Enlisted Commissioning Education Program, which allowed me to study full-time while remaining on active duty.
 At Yale, I majored in Global Affairs and focused on learning Arabic.
 Highlights from my time at Yale include participating in Yale’s Naval Reserve Officer Training Corps unit and playing club rugby.
 I also had the opportunity to conduct research on airstrikes in Afghanistan with the Political ViolenceLab and work for the admissions office as a veteran liaison.
 My favorite classes were National Security Law and the infamous CS50.
 Overall, I had an incredible experience in and out of the classroom.

-After graduation, I commissioned as a Second Lieutenant in the Marine Corps.
-I am currently stationed at The Basic School in Quantico, VA.
+After graduation, I I commissioned as a Second Lieutenant in the Marine Corps after attending Officer Candidates School.

 In 2007, I was living in South Africa, working to get the drugs that had saved my life to those in poorer countries around the world, when I decided to apply to Yale and its Eli Whitney Students Program.
 I had dropped out of college in the 1980s, and as the son of two schoolteachers, always felt like I had some unfinished business with my education.
 I applied to the EWSP program on a lark, didn’t apply anywhere else and was sure they’d reject me.
 But when I got the letter of acceptance, my life changed.